Snorkeling Shark Ray Alley – Plus Corals and Fish Too

 Huge healthy Elkhorn Corals are a joy to snorkel around, and you get to view some large schools of fish.

-So for those two things, the amazing shallow water experiences with the Nurse Sharks and rays, and then the coral surrounding the area, we highly recommend checking Shark Ray Alley out.
-We enjoyed it much more than Hol Chan by far.
+So for those two things, the amazing shallow water experiences with the Nurse Sharks and rays, and then the coral surrounding the area, we recommend snorkeling Shark Ray Alley.
+We enjoyed it more than Hol Chan.